stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

-A famous observation by mathematician *Haskell Curry* and logician *William Alvin Howard* leads to the conclusion, that we can view a *type* as a mathematical proposition and a total program returning a *value* of this type as a proof that the proposition holds.
+A famous observation by mathematician *Haskell Curry* and logician *William Alvin Howard* leads to the conclusion, that we can view a *type* in a programming language with a sufficiently rich type system as a mathematical proposition and a total program calculating a *value* of this type as a proof that the proposition holds.
 This is also known as the [Curry-Howard isomorphism](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence).